mike-zarandona/StickyStack.js/README.md

 **stackingElement** The element(s) (which are direct children of `containerElement`) to be stacked on scroll.

 **boxShadow** CSS property of the shadow applied to the first un-stuck `stackingElement`.

 &nbsp;
+## StickyStack.js in the Wild
+Have you used StickyStack.js on a project or site?
+I'd love to see it!
+[Send me an email](mailto:mike.zarandona@gmail.com?subject=StickyStack.js%20in%20the%20Wild).

+&nbsp;